MerginMaps/docs/src/server/troubleshoot/index.md

 ## Emails are not sent

-Mergin Maps server is sending emails to users in following cases:

-* Email verification
-* Password reset
-* Incoming access request
-* Invitation to workspace (only for <EnterprisePlatformName />)

-Definition of variables   If you are not receiving emails, check that the following environment variables are set correctly:
+If you are not receiving emails, check that the following environment variables are set correctly:

 * `MAIL_DEFAULT_SENDER` is mandatory and should be a valid email address
 * `MAIL_SERVER` should be a valid url to SMTP server